 - Ensuring proper levels of insulation

 - Fixing or replacing windows

-- Putting an insulated blanket around your water heater
+- Fitting an insulated blanket to the water heater

-- Making sure your heating and air conditioning systems are working properly
+- Making sure heating and air conditioning systems are working properly